Beginner's Guide: Quests, Tasks and Items

 If you want to find out more information about an item you can delve it.
 Right click the item and hit the delve key, which defaults to Shift+i.

 There are merchants in every city and town, and they sell a variety of goods.
-Some sell finished weapons and armor.
-Others sell raw materials for making items.
-Still others may sell the necessary ingredients for spellcrafting and alchemy.
+Some sell finished weapons and armor, others sell raw materials for making items, and others may sell the necessary ingredients for spellcrafting, alchemy and other crafts.
 Merchants will also buy back any items you have collected for which you have no use.
 Simply right click on a merchant to view a menu of his or her goods, and to buy and sell.
 Many merchants have several pages of goods, and you can scroll through them using the small arrows at the bottom of the merchant window.